Skip navigation

 What other information should I know?

 Keep all appointments with your doctor and the laboratory.
-Your doctor will order an eye exam (for children and teenagers) and certain lab tests before and during your treatment to check your body's response to tezacaftor and ivacaftor.
+Your doctor may order a lab test before you begin your treatment to see whether your condition can be treated with tezacaftor and ivacaftor.
+Your doctor will also order certain lab tests before and during your treatment to check your body's response to tezacaftor and ivacaftor.

 Do not let anyone else take your medication.
 Ask your pharmacist any questions you have about refilling your prescription.